Electromagnetic Information Theory-Based Statistical Channel Model for Improved Channel Estimation: The Proposed EMCF

 \subsection{Extension to Fast Fading Channels}

 Channel fading is the culprit of communication outages.
-Among the four types of channel fading, i.e., large-scale, small-scale, frequency-selective and time-selective fast fading, the last two are the most difficult to combat due to their rapid changing properties.
-The proposed EM kernel is capable of explaining the spatial correlation of small-scale fading in an EM-compliant manner.
+Among the four types of channel fading, i.e., large-scale, small-scale, frequency-selective and time-selective fast fading\footnote{These non-ideal effects may occur at the same time. }, the last two are the most difficult to combat due to their rapid changing properties.
+The proposed EMCF is capable of explaining the spatial correlation of small-scale fading in an EM-compliant manner.
 To further describe the fast temporal channel variations, the spatial correlation function ${\bf R}({\bf x}; {\bf x'})$ should be extended into a spatio-temporal correlation function (STCF), which is expressed as ${\bf R}({\bf x}, t; {\bf x'}, t')$.
 Generally, this function has no analytical form.

 Fortunately, by assuming a von Mises density in the wavenumber domain, the analytical expression of the STCF with additional temporal variable $t$ can be obtained by the same analytic continuation technique.
-In fact, by introducing a velocity vector ${\bm v}\in {\mathbb{R}}^3$, we can incorporate time selectiveness, i.e., Doppler shift, into the proposed EM kernel.
-The correlation function is then augmented to support space-time variables $({\bf x}, t)\in\mathbb{R}^4$, i.e.,
+In fact, by introducing a velocity vector ${\bm v}\in {\mathbb{R}}^3$, we can incorporate time selectiveness, i.e., Doppler shift, into the EMCF.
+The EMCF is then augmented to support space-time variables $({\bf x}, t)\in\mathbb{R}^4$.
+In this case, the spatial-temporal correlation function is expressed as

 where ${\bf z} = {\bf r} + {\bf v}(t-t')-\ri {\bm \mu}/k_0 \in \mathbb{C}^3$. \begin{remark} In Eqn.~\eqref{eqn:Four-dimensional-STCF}, it can be observed that the Doppler effect caused by the motion of the receiving antenna array is equivalent to an antenna displacement ${\bf v} (t-t')$.
 This conclusion is as expected, since the Doppler frequency shift is caused by the motion of the observer.
 In other words, the STCF~\eqref{eqn:Four-dimensional-STCF} automatically incorporates the Doppler effect. \end{remark}